tsunami416604/azure-docs.hu-hu/articles/hdinsight/spark/apache-spark-troubleshoot-outofmemory.md

 ---

-## <a name="scenario-livy-server-fails-to-start-on-apache-spark-cluster"></a>Forgatókönyv: A Livy-kiszolgáló nem indul el Apache Spark fürtön
+## <a name="scenario-livy-server-fails-to-start-on-apache-spark-cluster"></a>Forgatókönyv: a Livy-kiszolgáló nem indul el Apache Spark fürtön

 ### <a name="issue"></a>Probléma